Frequently Asked Questions

 What if death occurs at a time other than regular business hours?

-We are available 24 hours a day, 7 days a week.
 There are never any additional chargers for after hours, weekends, or holidays.

 What if I call from outside of the Marysville area?